pdftoolz

 QIs the PDF to Word converter really free?

 Yes.
 Guest users can convert without any account.
-Free account holders get 10 conversions per hour.
-Pro users get unlimited conversions.
+Free account holders get more conversions per hour.
 No credit card ever required for the free tier.

 QWhy does my converted Word document look different from the PDF?